 Parents of a dependent undergraduate student are eligible to borrow under the Federal Direct Parent Loan for Undergraduate Students (PLUS) program, pending credit check approval by the U.S. Department of Education.
 You must be enrolled at least 6 credit hours to receive a Parent PLUS loan.
 An approved parent can borrow up to the total Cost of Attendance (COA) minus all financial aid and other resources received by the student.
 The PLUS Loan is an unsubsidized loan, meaning the borrower will be charged interest from the time the loan is disbursed until it is paid in full.
 Repayment begins 60 days after the loan is fully disbursed.
 This means that repayment will begin while the student is still in school.
 However, under certain circumstances, you can receive periods of deferment or forbearance that allow you to postpone loan repayment.
 These periods don’t count toward the length of time you have to repay your loan.
 For more information visit the U.S. Department of Education website.
-The interest rate for Direct PLUS loans is fixed at 7.9%.
-There is a net 4% origination fee.
+For Direct PLUS Loans first disbursed on or after July 1, 2014, and before July 1, 2015, the interest rate is 7.21%.
+There is a roughly 4% origination fee.

 To apply and authorize a credit check for the Federal Direct Parent PLUS Loan, a parent must complete and submit an application electronically.

 The Free Application for Federal Student Aid (FAFSA) must be completed for the appropriate academic year to be eligible for a Federal Direct PLUS Loan.